AnalystSubranjit/faqbotplatform/README.md

-# FAQ ChatBot with Rasa
+# FAQs ChatBot
-Finds most matching quetion for your query in the FAQs and retrieves corresponding answer.
+Finds most matching question for your query in the FAQs and retrieves corresponding answer.

 Copyright (C) 2019 Yogesh H Kulkarni